Ultimate Guide To Winston-Salem Art Galleries & Museums

 336-750-2458

-A gallery located on the campus of Winston-Salem State University showcasing paintings, prints and sculpture of Africa and African Americans.
+A gallery located on the campus of Winston-Salem State University offers one of the largest exhibition spaces dedicated to the arts of Africa and the African Diaspora in North Carolina.
+Exhibitions, publications, and programs address a broad range of artistic expression, with a special concentration on African-American and regional art.
 Distinguished by The Smithsonian as one of the nation’s best regional facilities for exploring contemporary African art.

 Hours

-Reynolda House was built in 1917 by Katharine Smith Reynolds and her husband R. J. Reynolds, the founder of R. J. Reynolds Tobacco Company.
+Reynolda House was built in 1917 by Katharine Smith Reynolds and her husband, R. J. Reynolds, the founder of R. J. Reynolds Tobacco Company.
 In 1975, the hose was opened to the public as an organization dedicated to American art and education.
-The Reynolda House Museum of American Art exhibits a premiere collection of American art from the colonial period to the present.
+The Reynolda House Museum of American Art exhibits a premiere collection of American art from the colonial period to the present and special exhibitions in the Babcock Gallery that take place seasonally.

 Hours

-• Closed New Year’s Day, Thanksgiving Day, Christmas Eve, Christmas Day, the month of January 2018
+• Closed New Year’s Day, Thanksgiving Day, Christmas Eve, Christmas Day

 Southeastern Center for Contemporary Art (SECCA)SECCA - Southeastern Center for Contemporary Art